 The undrafted rookie free agent out of Eastern Illinois led the Cowboys to a franchise-most 29 game-winning drives over his tenure.
 Don’t say he’s just a regular-season quarterback.

 Nobody on this list won more Super Bowls than Aikman.
 The 1989 first-round NFL Draft pick (No. 1 overall) out of UCLA made his way to Texas and launched a career resulting in hoisting the Lombardi Trophy in 1992, 1993 and 1995.
 He won the 1992 Super Bowl MVP.

 The Hall of Famer made six Pro Bowls and ranks second all-time among the franchise’s passing yard leaders with 32,942 and tossed 165 touchdowns.

 Aikman may not have the same efficiency statistics as some of these other names, but the star signal caller deserves credit for winning countless postseason games unlike the previous name on this list.

-This article was originally published July 3, 2019.
+This article was originally published July 3, 2019 but has been updated.